-AUTOMATION, DEFINITION AND TYPE
+AUTOMATION, DEFINITION AND TYPOLOGY

 Automation is the process of using physical machines and computer software to carry out tasks which would otherwise be done by human workers.
-In other words, is the replacement of repetitive tasks and transactional processes conducted originally by humans by automatic mechanisms managed by IT Systems.
+In other words, it is the replacement of repetitive tasks and transactional processes conducted originally by humans by automatic mechanisms managed by IT Systems.
 This replacement usually results in an improvement in efficiency, and reallocation of human resources workload ideally towards more value-added tasks.

-ROBOTICS, DEFINITION AND THE PRESENT INDUSTRIAL AUTOMATION
+ROBOTICS AND INDUSTRIAL AUTOMATION

 Definition of Robotics

 Robotics is the field of knowledge that integrates computer science and engineering to design and build Robots.
 It can also be defined as the process of designing, creating and using robots to perform a certain task.
 Robots, based on programmable Automation, are machines capable of conducting actions autonomously, or quasi-autonomously.
 Robots go way beyond mere automation as they are autonomous within the limitation of the set of tasks they are designed for, and more importantly, Robots interact with the physical world via sensors and actuators and are able to adjust to the execution of their task.